bestia-dev-archived/mem2/README.md

 ## VSCode
 I use `//region:` and `//endregion` a lot.
 To Fold it and UnFold it press `F1` type `fold` and choose from a variety of options.
 Start with `Fold All`
 ## TODO:
 - how to create documentation from code comments?
 Now it looks awful.
 This readme.md looks fine.
 It would be nice to have it included in the documentation, but how?
-- understand how to use the cache for vdom.
-Some parts of the GUI does not change.
-It would be enough to create it only once.
+Look at dodrio.
+- use cache for players score
 - on iPhone Safari the local click plays the sound, but the WebSocket message does not play it.
 On android and windows (Chrome) it works for both events.
+- Restart button and re-ask player.
 ## Next projects
 Don't know yet.
 ## References